 #MeToo survivor’s march will take place Sunday, Nov.
 12, at 10 a.m. in the Hollywood and Highland center located at 6801 Hollywood Blvd, Los Angeles, California 90028.

-The #MeToo campaign was a response to various sexual assault and sexual harassment survivors came forward.
+The #MeToo campaign decided to take action after various sexual assault and sexual harassment survivors came forward.

 Attendees are asked to meet up at Hollywood and Highland center where they will unite with Take Back The Workplace March and march together to CNN at 11 a.m. for press conference on workplace assault which will start at 12 p.m.